Attendance Policy

 Where absences are of concern due to their nature or frequency, the school will involve the parents/carers and the student as appropriate in developing strategies to improve attendance.

-Parents should be informed that if a student has repeated absences without a reasonable excuse or explanation, the parent may be issued with a School Attendance Notice from a School Attendance Officer.
+Parents are regularly informed that if a student has repeated absences without a reasonable excuse or explanation through an attendance notice from a School Attendance Officer.

 Whilst making parents/carers and students aware, the school then seeks to implement a support structure to improve attendance.
-This is initiated through the student’s respective Community Executive Team and may include a range of additional service personnel from the broader Student Services Team, depending on the individual student’s circumstances.
+This is initiated through the student’s respective Community Executive Team and may include a range of additional service personnel from the broader Student Services Team and Assistant Principal – Community and Wellbeing, depending on the individual student’s circumstances.

-Good attendance at VCE, VET and VM is a pre-requisite for achieving an ‘S’.
+Good attendance at VCE and VET is a pre-requisite for achieving an ‘S’.
 Missing lessons, without good reason, has a major negative impact on the student who is absent.
 TC is committed to helping students attend in order to optimise their levels of progress and learning.
 If a student has known cause to be absent, then it is imperative that the school is informed.
-Parents/Carers can inform the school of the reason for absences by logging the reason on Compass, contacting the school reception or emailing the Community Executive Team.
+Parents/Carers can inform the school of the reason for absences by logging the reason on Compass, contacting the school reception by phone or emailing the Community Executive Team.

-The following is important to note re VCE, VET and VM attendance:
+The following is important to note re VCE and VET attendance:

 • Students who are absent on any day when School Assessed Coursework (SACs) or School Assessed Tasks (SATs) are due must provide a medical certificate for their absence within 2 days of their return to school.